1. The sweet spot

 with actual weight, but swing

 weight also depends on bat length and weight distribution.
-The weight and
+It has been found

 A question that is equally interesting is how the